Clemapfel/jluna/docs/manual.md

 [[nodiscard]] std::vector<Module> get_usings() const;
 ```

-While some of these are more useful than other, we will for now focus on the latter two: `usings` and `bindings`.
+While some of these are more useful than other, we will now focus on the latter two: `usings` and `bindings`.

 #### Usings